 Inclusionary zoning is a term meaning that the zoning regulations encourage, rather than discourage, the construction of affordable housing, whatever that relative term might mean in your locale.
 We'll just think of it as below-market-rate housing.
+Occasionally inclusionary zoning measures are enacted as standalone laws or chapters of the zoning ordinance, but probably more often, a local government simply combs through the zoning ordinance to identify requirements that work against lower cost housing and tries to modify those requirements in a way that will help broaden the range of income levels that can afford to live in a particular jurisdiction.

 Exclusionary zoning is the opposite, and consists of requirements for large lots, large setbacks, and various amenities such as two or three paved off-street parking places, trees of a certain size and quantity, landscaping requirements, and even large home sizes.